Prenda

 - Teachers like core idea but felt it needed to look more engaging for students

 - Thought empowerment section was interactive.
-This was not possible with coding
+Checked with engineering and found this was not possible.

 - Too busy, no obvious heirarchy.